PurpleMonkeyDish/cachr/CONTRIBUTING.md

 > A paragraph describing what changed and its impact."
 ```

+### Performance
+* We will not prematurely optimize
+* That being said, performance is a concern.
+As this is targeted at hyper-scale deployments.
+  * Performance regressions past 200% will be blocked.
+  * Performance regressions past 120% will be questioned.
+  * Please always keep this in mind: Safe first, Fast second.

 And hey, you made it to the end!
 Thanks again for taking the time to read this!